 Rule Statement:

-Under New York Law, the Implied Warranty of Habitability gives three standards and a condition: (1) the premises are fit for human habitation; (2) the premises are fit for the uses reasonably intended by the parties; (3) the occupants will not be subjected to conditions that are dangerous, hazardous or detrimental to their life, health, or safety.
+Under New York law, the Implied Warranty of Habitability gives three standards and a condition: (1) the premises are fit for human habitation; (2) the premises are fit for the uses reasonably intended by the parties; (3) the occupants will not be subjected to conditions that are dangerous, hazardous or detrimental to their life, health, or safety.
 When any such condition has been caused by the misconduct of the tenant or lessee or persons under his direction or control, it shall not constitute a breach of such covenants and warranties.
 Solow v.
 Wellner, 658 N.E.2d 1005, 1008 (N.Y.
 1995).

 Rule Explanation: Explanation of Second Consideration of Warranty: “The premises are fit for the uses reasonably intended by the parities.”

-The landlord’s failure to provide every amenity as expected will not breach the warranty; instead, the warranty requires only those deemed as essential to a residence.
-This covenant of the warranty protects against conditions that do not render an apartment unsafe or uninhabitable, but prevent its use as intended.
+The landlord’s failure to provide every amenity as expected will not breach the warranty; instead, the warranty requires only those deemed as essential to a residence. (see solow) This covenant of the warranty protects against conditions that do not render an apartment unsafe or uninhabitable, but prevent its use as intended. (id.)
 See Solow v.
 Wellner, 658 N.E.2d 1005, 1008 (N.Y.
 1995) (finding the warranty not a guarantee of amenity, but of a protection from deficiencies that prevent premises from serving their function, e.g. an elevator in a high-rise building).
 See also Newkirk v.
 Scala, 935 N.Y.S.2d 176, XXX (N.Y.
 App.
 Div.
 2011) (finding foul smelling water made the premise unfit for uses reasonably intended by the parties).

 Unorganized Thoughts: